 - a) Waveguide/coaxial cable shields shall be bonded to the top and bottom of the tower prior to their entry into a telecommunication building/shelter.
-If the tower is greater than 60 m (200 ft) in height, the waveguide or coax shield should also be bonded at the tower midpoint or every 15 m (50 ft). - b) A tinned copper ground bus bar (Waveguide Entrance Ground Bar -WEGB) shall be install located outside the telecommunications building at or near the tower horizontal cable run entry and be bonded to both the external and internal grounding system with a #2 AWG bare, tinned solid copper conductor.
+If the tower is greater than 60 m (200 ft) in height, the waveguide or coax shield should also be bonded at the tower midpoint or every 15 m (50 ft). - b) A tinned copper ground bus bar (Waveguide Entrance Ground Bar -WEGB) with minimum dimension of 6 mm (thick) X 50 mm (wide) X variable length to meet the application required (consideration of future growth) shall be install located outside the telecommunications building at or near the tower horizontal cable run entry and be bonded to both the external and internal grounding system with a #4 AWG bare, tinned solid copper conductor, and may be insulated conductor.
+When conductors are insulated, they shall be listed for the application such as outdoor, indoor, riser system or plenum spaces, refer to ANSI/TIA 607-D.